 However, if your child is sick with a little sniffle, and seems to feel okay, you can continue on with your sleep training as normal.
 Basically, use your judgment, and treat your baby or toddler the way you would want to be treated in the same situation.
 Not many of us would drag ourselves into work if we were vomiting and had a 103 fever, right?
 So don’t ‘push through’ something like that with your little one!
 On the flip side, though, I’m sure all of us have gone on with our lives as normal when we had mild colds; your baby or toddler can probably do the same.

 Sleep Training in Sickness and in Health!

 Sleep “speed bumps” like illness, teething, and sleep regressions may slow down your sleep coaching progress, but they certainly don’t have to undo all of your sleep coaching progress!
-If you need more detailed tips on sleep coaching during illness without undoing everything, be sure to check out our article in our Members Area, an extension of your village.
-Or, if you are tired of reading why not connect with one of our expert sleep consultants, and get professional help in navigating your little one’s sleep speed bumps?
+If you need more detailed tips on sleep coaching during illness without undoing everything, be sure to check out our article in our VIP Members Area, an extension of your village of sleep support.
+Or, if you are tired of reading, why not connect with one of our expert sleep consultants, and get professional help in navigating your little one’s sleep speed bumps?
 Your consultant will craft a Personalized Sleep Plan™ just for you that outlines exactly how you can navigate a speed bump like illness.